 - The seaview family rooms are perfect for parents plus 1-2 children, and excellent value too (book them early!)

-- We loved the new 'Sea Vista' extension, with deep sofas, a wood stove and funky easy chairs looking out over shimmering seas
+- We loved the Vista lounge, with deep sofas, a wood stove and lazy chairs looking out over shimmering seas

 - It's a long way to go: 4 hours from Bristol, 6 from London